syncfusion-content/maui-docs/MAUI/Popup/working-with-mvvm.md

 # Working with MVVM in MAUI Popup (SfPopup)

-`SfPopup` can be used in MVVM architecture applications easily.
-In the below example [SfPopup.IsOpen](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Popup.SfPopup.html#Syncfusion_Maui_Popup_SfPopup_IsOpen) property is bound to a property in the `ViewModel` based on which the popup is opened or closed.
-Refer the below code example to display popup in MVVM.
+`SfPopup` can be used in the MVVM architecture applications easily.
+In the below example, the [SfPopup.IsOpen](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Popup.SfPopup.html#Syncfusion_Maui_Popup_SfPopup_IsOpen) property is bound to a property in the `ViewModel` based on which the popup is opened or closed.
+Refer to the following code example to display the popup in MVVM.

-In the below code snippet, note that the BindingContext is set for the page and the property (IsOpen) of the ViewModel is bound to the [SfPopup.IsOpen](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Popup.SfPopup.html#Syncfusion_Maui_Popup_SfPopup_IsOpen).
+In the following code sample, note that the BindingContext is set for the page, and the property (IsOpen) of the ViewModel is bound to the [SfPopup.IsOpen](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Popup.SfPopup.html#Syncfusion_Maui_Popup_SfPopup_IsOpen).

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" hl_lines="13 15" %}